Trump's presidential legacy, by the numbers

 1 billion: Barrels of oil and gas pumped from federally managed lands in 2019 as the administration sped permits and opened wilderness and other areas to the industry.

 $135 billion: Expected growth in the defence budget under Trump.
 President Barack Obama’s final defence budget for 2017 totalled $605 billion; Trump’s final defence budget for 2021, approved by Congress in December, totalled $740 billion.
-Trump said he planned to veto the bill for unrelated reasons, but Congress had enough votes to override a veto and enact the bill over his objections.
+Trump vetoed the bill citing various reasons, but Congress had enough votes to enact the bill over his objections.

 4: International agreements Trump pulled the U.S. out of: Iran nuclear deal, Paris climate agreement, Open Skies Treaty and Intermediate-Range Nuclear Forces Treaty.